HSC English Advanced Module B: Critical Study of Texts

 “Make it a priority to read the text – everything else depends upon this step.”

 Build study notes early and clarify your ideas as you go.
 Discuss your text with others and review your notes and re-read your text in order to feel confident.
 Your ideas about the text can only be generated by reading the text yourself.
+If you want a guide to this process, read our Beginner’s Guide to Acing HSC English!

 Now you’ve an understanding of the Module, you should expand your knowledge further.